dtczelo/nuxt-base-app/README.md

 # Nuxt 3 Template

-This Nuxt 3 template provides a robust starting point for your next project, integrating powerful tools and libraries to enhance development efficiency and application performance.
+This Nuxt 3 template provides some common tools used for SaaS.
+More features coming !

 ## Features